 Watch this video to learn how Stonegate works proactively to deliver on the needs of medically complex residents to ensure they receive high-quality and consistent care:

 A key theory that’s helping to change the perception of ADRD is retrogenesis, meaning “back to birth.”
 Warchol explains this as the concept that the brain of a person with Alzheimer’s disease deteriorates in the reverse order that the brain developed from birth.
 “Cognitive skills acquired last are the first to go, and the ones attained first are the last to leave.

 “Functional cognitive capacity defined in the stages of dementia can be equated to capacity within developmental ages.
 Someone at the end of life with Alzheimer’s has the same cognitive abilities and functional capabilities as an infant.
 Yet we need to remember that regardless of their stage of cognitive development, children live a quality life.
 Even an infant has quality of life, because we celebrate who they are and what they can do—and we accommodate for what they can’t do.
 We create many meaningful moments, not despair.

 “That’s the way we need to see people with dementia.
 True, their brains are not fully functional, but that person is still there.
 If we as care partners can learn to adjust our perceptions and celebrate who that person is, those living with ADRD can have a quality life.”

-CONTACT US to learn more about how forward-thinking care providers and patient-centered care settings are empowering teams to deliver meaningful moments to improve quality of life for Seniors.
+Contact Us to learn more about how forward-thinking care providers are empowering teams to improve the quality of life for seniors.

 In part 2 of this blog series, we’ll focus on solutions that innovative dementia care providers are using to empower their care teams and residents.